Sjeiti/ronvalstarnl/src/data/markdown/post_touch-mouse-keyboard.md

 The above script can be seen at work in [this fiddle](https://jsfiddle.net/Sjeiti/x1vwu6at/) or in the example below.

 Note that keyboard interaction will not automatically toggle the keyboard state.
-A lot of people will navigate a form using a mouse.
-The status is only set when the keyboard is used to navigate (ie by pressing TAB or arrows).
+A lot of people will navigate a form using a mouse, type something, and navigate to the next field using the mouse.
+In this module the keyboard-state is only set when the keyboard is used to navigate (ie by pressing TAB or arrows).

-Some assumptions are made that can easily be adjusted.
+Some assumptions are made that can easily be adjusted if needed.

 For one the storage used is `sessionStorage`.
 It is smart to always default to `sessionStorage` to circumvent the mandatory cookie notification.
 Should you decide to use `localStorage` make sure to clear it after testing.

 The other assumption is that you either use touch *or* mouse.
 There are indeed devices that are capable of both touch *and* mouse, and fewer users that actually switch between the two.
 Should you want both you'll have to remove the conditional before  `addEventListener`, remove `removeEventListener` and add a toggle between the two.

-### Example
+### Example implementation

+A login screen with indicators below to show what state it is in, and also light up when the callbacks are fired:

 ```html
 <!--example-->